 1. Air Things Out

-Open all of your RV windows, turn on your fans, and let some fresh air in.
-If you have a vent fan that sucks the air out of the inside of your rig, now is the time to get those fans working!
-Don’t worry about using your air conditioner right now- fresh air is best.
+If you’ve brought your new RV home to a pleasant climate, the first thing worth doing is airing everything out.
+By this, I mean open up all of the windows throughout the rig, turn on any fans, and let fresh air waft through the rig.
+If you have a vent fan that sucks the air out from the inside of the RV, now is the time to get those fans working!
+Don’t worry about using your AC right now- fresh air is best for getting your rig smelling clean and fresh.

 2. Heat Up Your RV

-However, it is important to note that formaldehyde scents won’t magically go away during this process.
-But heating up all of the fixtures in your RV may help with the initial offgassing process.
-Having dry heat, like from an RV wood stove, can be one of your best bets.
+However, it’s important to note formaldehyde scents won’t magically go away during this process.
+Heating up all of the fixtures in your RV may help with the initial off-gassing.
+Having dry heat, like from an RV wood stove, can be one of your best bets for getting things smelling better quickly.
+Take the time to turn your furnace up to its highest setting, if possible.
+Leave everything closed up in your RV, no matter how nice the weather is!

-Opening your RV windows after this time can also help speed the process along.
+Opening your RV windows after using the heater can also help speed the process along.
 The heat from a nice summer day can also lead to a less noxious smell, but this isn’t always a possibility.
-However, mimicking a hot day inside of your rig is a good place to start!
+However, mimicking a hot day inside your rig is a good place to start!

 3. Cook Something Good